 Universal Credit and the universal flood – really?
 The universe was not flooded, and Universal Credit is not even global.
 It is a social security benefit in the United Kingdom which, having rolled together and replaced six other benefits, has been called ‘universal’.
 However, the UK is not the Universe.

-Many people commonly and wrongly use the word universe when they mean global.
+Many people commonly and wrongly use the word universe when they mean global, or countrywide in the case of Universal Credit, or simply widespread.
 The Universe consists of all of space and time together with their contents.
 Global applies to the Earth.
 Noah’s flood was global, not universal.

 The Universal Declaration of Human Rights “sets out, for the first time, fundamental human rights to be universally protected.”
 It does indeed apply to astronauts, although I wonder if its framers even imagined space travel beyond the Earth at the time of its composition.
 Nevertheless, I suspect that it was a deliberate and thoughtful choice of words in an era when people understood the meaning of words.
 However, I may be wrong in this assumption.